recafe54/aws-python-utils/ielts_prompt/place/place.md

 You should say:
 Where it is
+- Ta Hien street, a bustling street located in the heart of Hanoi's Old Quarter.

 When you visited this place
+- A couple of weeks ago

 What kinds of pollution you saw there
+- Smoke from charcoal grill, from motorbike,

 And explain how this place was affected

 Dream House